daniellamb2208/NSYSU_ITAI/koul/README.md

-# This is Introduction to Artificial Intellegence in NSYSU homework 1
+# HW 1 of Introduction to Artificial Intelligence in NSYSU

 We implemented Conway's game of life by Python